-We are the sixth generation of French winemakers whose family’s lineage has spanned 3 continents.
+We are sixth generation French winemakers whose family’s lineage has spanned 3 continents.
 Our father Hervé Lescombes ran the successful Domaine de Perignon winery in Burgundy, France.
-He was drawn to New Mexico due to its similar climate to his native Algeria.
+He was drawn to New Mexico due to its similar climate to his native Algeria, where he and his ancestors grew grapes and made wine for generations.
 In 1981, he made his first plantings.
 Later in 1984, his first vintage was bottled.

 Over the past few years, my brother Emmanuel and I have taken over managing the business while our father spends his time enjoying the vineyard from his on-site home and wine cellar he built himself.
-My brother Emmanuel is the Viticulturist, and oversees the vineyard’s operations, while I manage the winery.
+My brother, Emmanuel, is the Viticulturist and oversees the vineyard’s operations, while I manage the winery.
 The careful balance of nature and nurturing, both in the vineyard and winery, leads each wine to its full potential.
-Our passion for making great wines is only surpassed by our desire for them to be shared in good times among your friends and family.
+Our passion for making great wines is only surpassed by our desire for them to be shared in good times with your friends and family.

 The harvest begins in early August and lasts through the end of September.
-The grapes are harvested by a high-tech grape harvester, and, on rare occasion, are hand-picked from the vine.
+The grapes are harvested by our mechanical harvester.
 The grapes arrive by the truckload and are dumped into a grape hopper, which conveys the fruit into the de-stemmer.
 Inside the de-stemmer, the clusters of grapes are separated from the stems by being struck by paddles.
 The loose grapes fall into the crusher which lightly breaks the skin of the grape for easier pressing.
-From here, white grapes are sent into the winery to be pressed, whereas red grapes are sent for fermentation in stainless steel tanks.
+From here, white grapes are sent inside the winery to be pressed, whereas red grapes are sent for fermentation in stainless steel tanks.
 The partially crushed white grapes are pumped in from the de-stemmer to twin 20 ton Bucher presses.
 Red grapes will not be pressed until 3 to 15 days after primary fermentation is complete.
 Our pneumatic press uses a bladder that fills with air to press the grapes against the bottom of the chamber.
 The pressure exerted is a gentle 30 psi.
 At this pressure, the skin of the grapes will not be pressed too hard, which would cause the resulting wine to have an off-taste and overly tannic properties.
 The juice runs through grids inside the chamber and into a pipe to be pumped directly to a storage tank.
 It takes approximately 2 to 3 hours to extract the juice from 20 tons of grapes.
 Juice from 20 tons of grapes is approximately 3,600 gallons.
-The grape skins and seeds are emptied from the press and conveyed outside, where it will be recycled as mulch or animal feed.
+The grape skins and seeds are emptied from the press and conveyed outside to be recycled for use as compost in our vineyard.

-We own and operate three St. Clair Winery & Bistro locations across New Mexico, located in Albuquerque, Las Cruces and Farmington.
+We own and operate three St. Clair Winery & Bistro locations across New Mexico, located in Albuquerque, Las Cruces, and Farmington.
 Our wine-making team collaborated with our chef to create an extensive, epicurean-style menu that easily pairs with our wines.
-Our locations, including our tasting room in Deming, are open for wine tastings 7 days a week and have an extensive inventory of wine for bottle and case sales.
+Our locations, including our St. Clair Winery & Tasting Room in Deming, and Hervé Wine Bar in Santa Fe, are open for wine tastings 7 days a week and have an extensive inventory of wine for bottle and case sales.
 Come by and enjoy a uniquely New Mexican experience and enjoy the wines that are the favorite of many!